Written by Ronald D. Moore, Ron Jarvis, and Philip A. Scorza

 The story puts the crew out of their element all the way around.
 Troi is in command, and in a situation where she doesn’t know much.
 She knows to ask the right questions of O’Brien, but has trouble dealing with Ro and having to make a hard decision.
 This is a good situation, as Ro is new to the cast, so it keeps everyone on their toes.
 She is the wildcard in the game, and her persistence in trying to force her views on the unsure Troi is carried off very well.
 Credit goes to Forbes for managing to play the part convincingly.
 Sirtis also gives one of the finest performances of her Star Trek: The Next Generation tenure, by showing Troi’s doubt and uncertainty, while at the same time having her stand up and not be bullied into a decision by Ro.

-Likewise, Riker must attempt to learn about the Engineering section and having to disassemble Data when the two of them leave 10-Forward in an attempt to reach the Engineering section.
+Likewise, Riker must attempt to learn about the Engineering section and have to disassemble Data when the two of them leave 10-Forward in an attempt to reach the Engineering section.
 It’s interesting to see Riker in a situation where he is not altogether sure of what he is doing or if he can do it.
 Too often he has the most confidence of any of the crew of the Enterprise, so this is a very different scenario for him.
-Frakes carries it off well, and made me see Riker in a somewhat different light than the cocky First-Officer.
+Frakes carries it off well and made me see Riker in a somewhat different light than the cocky First Officer.

 However, the most emphasis here belongs to the ship’s Captain.
 Placed in a crisis situation with these children with whom he is most uncomfortable and has trouble relating, he flourishes after an inauspicious beginning.
 It’s a credit to Patrick Stewart (who has children of his own)and his acting ability that he manages to pull off both Picard’s discomfort and his acclimation to the situation in less than an hour’s time.
 I could see Picard’s frustration as he attempts to treat the children as normal members of his crew, ordering them not to cry and becoming frustrated when they don’t immediately obey his order.
 The child actors are nothing spectacular.
 My three kids could have been put in the same situation and given performances as good as these did.
 Stewart had to make up for weakness in that area as well.